6 Conflict Resolution Strategies For Couples Fighting Like Cats And Dogs

 3. Start noticing what you are arguing about.

-You can ask yourself, “Were these topics issues that always existed in your relationship or began during quarantine?”
+You can ask yourself, “Were these topics that always existed in our relationship or did they begin during COVID or more recently?”

-Some couples realized that since they were busy at work, they were unaware of the differences and challenges in their relationship.
+Some couples realize that since they were busy at work, they were unaware of the differences and challenges in their relationship.

 Other couples communicated well together, but the stress of illness/death, quarantine, and work/loss of a job created a level of tension that was never experienced in their relationship.